nikitavoloboev/data/programming-languages/typescript/typescript-libraries/typescript-libraries.md

 - [get-packages](https://github.com/egoist/get-packages) - Get packages from a monorepo (pnpm, yarn, npm, lerna).
 - [tsync](https://github.com/Wulf/tsync) - Synchronize rust and typescript types.
 - [run-ts](https://github.com/etienne-dldc/run-ts) - Tools to use Typescript files as npm scripts.
+- [convert-to-dts](https://github.com/suchipi/convert-to-dts) - Converts the source code for any .js or .ts file into the equivalent .d.ts code TypeScript would generate.